nats-nui/nui/README.md

 - Try the [Live Demo](https://natsnui.app/demo/).
 - [Download](https://natsnui.app/downloads/) Desktop app or deploy with [Docker](https://natsnui.app/downloads/#deploying-with-docker) or [Helm](https://github.com/nats-nui/k8s) (Experimental).

+#### macOS Desktop App Installation tweak
+- Right-click the PKG and select **Open** (to bypass macOS quarantine, [see Apple documentation](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)).
+- If the app installs to`/Users/runner/work/nui/nui/build/bin/nui-app.app`, move it to your **Applications** folder.
 ---

 # Build and run Locally
 The projects uses Go and Wails.io as to run the BE and React on Vite on FE.